tscomm99/purple-team-workshop-2025-01/blue-verification.md

 ## Procedure for Analysing Emulation Part 1&2

-  - First you will look at all the actions that got detected by going through the Splunk notables and mapping them to the emulation
-  - Second you will be going through the undetected emulation steps and check if there is no detection in place or if it did not trigger
-  - As bonus task you can try to find out why it did not trigger and how good the detection quality is for those that triggered

 To conduct the verification look at the emulation flow and try to match each step performed to a Splunk notable.
 Write down all your observations in the Google document we prepared for you.

-Note: Don't get confused if the sequence of the Splunk detections/notables is not 100% aligned with the emulation, Splunk is configured to run all detections searches in batches every 5'
+**Note**: Don't get confused if the sequence of the Splunk detections/notables is not 100% aligned with the emulation, Splunk is configured to run all detections searches in batches every 5'

 To perform this task go through each emulation step chronologically and do the following: